X-Ryl669/eLog/README.md

 This library depends on few configurable variable.
 Those are:

 ### RingBuffer size
 This is the size, in bytes, of the circular buffer for storing log items.
-Usually, 512 bytes is enough to store ~2000 lines of logs, which might be more than enough for your application.
+Usually, 512 bytes is enough to store the last ~100 lines of logs on a 32 bits system, which might be more than enough for your application.
 It must be a power of 2 (since the ring buffer use `& (size-1)` operation as a modulo to avoid a division)
 ```cpp
 #define LogRingBufferSize 512
 ```